mitmedialab/SAR-opal-base/README.md

 "LeanTween docs")).

-If you pull in the submodule, you can get the examples, prefabs, etc. The necessary .cs file is in the SAR-opal-base Assets/Plugins folder already.
+If you pull in the submodule, you can get the examples, prefabs, etc. The necessary .cs files are in the SAR-opal-base Assets/Plugins directory already.
+Note that the LeanTween instructions only tell you to move LeanTween.cs to your Plugins directory; however, you actually need several other files that are in LeanTween's Plugins directory as well.

 ### websocket-sharp